MICA-MNI/ENIGMA/README.rst

 Documentation 📝
 ---------------------------------------------
 Check out our expandable online documentation at http://enigma-toolbox.readthedocs.io to learn how to:

-- install the Toolbox in Python or Matlab.
+- install the Toolbox in Python or Matlab
-- load over 100 case-control datasets from several ENIGMA Working Groups.
+- load over 100 case-control datasets from several ENIGMA Working Groups
-- perform cross-disorder analyses.
+- perform cross-disorder analyses
 - import your own data.
 - map parcellated data to and from vertexwise space.
 - export data and data results to several file formats.